emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 ## Coverage policies

-A coverage policy lets you choose which pricing plan and regions to operate in.
+A coverage policy lets you choose which data plan and regions to operate in.
 Policies comprise of the **Coverage** (data plan) and one or more **Coverage areas**.
 The default coverage policy depends on your current subscription package.